Following is the case brief of Gideon v. Wainwright, The Supreme Court of the United States, (1963)

 The majority properly overruled Betts, but the Court improperly held the Betts decision was inconsistent with then existing precedence.

-This landmark case identified the Sixth Amendment right to counsel as a fundamental right that is incorporated to the states through the 14th Amendment.
+Gideon v.
+Wainwright is a landmark case that identified the Sixth Amendment right to counsel as a fundamental right that is incorporated to the states through the 14th Amendment.
 Prior to this decision, many states only required counsel to be appointed in capital cases.